HOMS-OSS/ruperf/README.md

 ## Permissions

 This tool uses the `perf_event_open()` system call, which requires some special permissions.
-While our tool currently checks if `/proc/sys/kernel/perf_event_paranoid` is equal to 0, this is less than ideal is some situations.
+While our tool currently checks if `perf_event_paranoid` is equal to 0, this is less than ideal is some situations.
 A way around this is to change the capabilities of the `ruperf` executable using [`setcap`](https://man7.org/linux/man-pages/man8/setcap.8.html).